andy-byers/CalicoDB/doc/api.md

 ### Bytes Objects
 Calico DB has to deal with a lot of byte sequences (keys, values, etc.).
-We generally use `std::string` to represent owned byte sequences, and a hand-rolled slice object (either `Bytes` or `BytesView`) for unowned bytes.
+We generally use `std::string` to represent owned byte sequences, and a hand-rolled slice object (either `Bytes` or `Slice`) for unowned bytes.
 Our slice object is more-or-less a simple wrapper around a pointer and a length.
-If the pointer is const, we use a `BytesView`, which is read-only.
+If the pointer is const, we use a `Slice`, which is read-only.
 Otherwise, we use a `Bytes` object, which allows modification of the underlying data.

 ```C++